drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 -----------
 ..
 RBD IO statistics

-The module can optionally collect RBD per-image IO statistics by enabling dynamic OSD performance counters.
-The statistics are gathered for all images in the pools that are specified in the ``mgr/prometheus/rbd_stats_pools`` configuration parameter.
+The ``prometheus`` module can optionally collect RBD per-image IO statistics by enabling dynamic OSD performance counters.
+Statistics are gathered for all images in the pools that are specified by the ``mgr/prometheus/rbd_stats_pools`` configuration parameter.
 The parameter is a comma or space separated list of ``pool[/namespace]`` entries.
-If the namespace is not specified the statistics are collected for all namespaces in the pool.
+If the RBD namespace is not specified, statistics are collected for all namespaces in the pool.

-Example to activate the RBD-enabled pools ``pool1``, ``pool2`` and ``poolN``:
+要在 RBD 存储池 ``pool1`` 、 ``pool2`` 和 ``poolN`` 上打开统计信息收集：

 .. prompt:: bash #

    ceph config set mgr mgr/prometheus/rbd_stats_pools "pool1,pool2,poolN"

-The wildcard can be used to indicate all pools or namespaces:
+可以用通配符匹配所有存储池或命名空间：

 .. prompt:: bash #

    ceph config set mgr mgr/prometheus/rbd_stats_pools "*"

-The module makes the list of all available images scanning the specified pools and namespaces and refreshes it periodically.
-The period is configurable via the ``mgr/prometheus/rbd_stats_pools_refresh_interval`` parameter (in sec) and is 300 sec (5 minutes) by default.
+The module maintains a list of all available images by scanning the specified pools and namespaces.
+The refresh period is configurable via the ``mgr/prometheus/rbd_stats_pools_refresh_interval`` parameter, which defaults to 300 seconds (5 minutes).
 The module will force refresh earlier if it detects statistics from a previously unknown RBD image.